 Marriage and family have been the focus of much attention, and change in this area has been substantial.
 From the mid-19th century broad social and economic shifts, together with the sustained efforts of committed women and men, expanded legal and financial equality for married women.
-In the later 20th century legal discrimination ended against unmarried mothers.
-Legal discrimination against people in de facto relationships ended in the early 21st century.
+Legal discrimination against unmarried mothers ended in the late 20th century, and against people in de facto relationships in the early 21st century.

 Marriage in the mid-19th century